Make a scene

 Next, you'll use the Maintain Speed tool, which moves the camera at the same average speed as the previous transition.
 Instead of using the default transition, which lasts three seconds no matter how much distance is traveled, Maintain Speed calculates the time needed per transition to move the camera at the same speed.
 No matter how much distance is in between keyframes, the camera will transition smoothly.

-- On the Animation tab, in the Create group, check Maintain Speed.
+- On the Animation Properties pane, in the Configuration tab, check Maintain Speed.

 - Pan and tilt along the length of the Orinoco, adding four or five keyframes along the way (each at a major bend in the river), until you reach the Rio Casiquiare map note.